hnolzen/IRIS/readme.md

 ### Contact

-If you have questions regarding the research of the IRIS modelling project, please [create an issue][ISSUE] or contact us via email.
+If you have questions regarding this project, please [create an issue][ISSUE] or contact us via email.

 [HICAM]: https://www.ufz.de/index.php?en=47573